KIPAC/Physics89L/docs/Projects.md

 - This project includes understanding a lot of code, but most of it is written for you, so it requires very little programming from scratch.
 It will explore concepts of statistical significance and how to design a sensitive search for a new particle.

-#### 5. A search for exoplanets using Fourier analysis
+#### 4. A search for exoplanets using Fourier analysis

 - [Notebook](https://github.com/KIPAC/Physics89L/blob/main/nb/Project_Exoplanet.ipynb)

-- This project will incorporate Fourier techniques to look for exoplanets, and how noise and limited statistics can affect teh strength of a signal.
+- This project will incorporate Fourier techniques to look for exoplanets.
+You will be asked to explore how noise and limited statistics can affect the strength of a periodic signal.

-- This project requires some programming.
-It will explore concepts of statistical significance.
+- This project requires a limited amount of programming.
+It will explore concepts of statistical significance and Fourier transforms.

 ### Grading rubric